Ministry of Defence Main Building: Contract

-The contract winner, Modus, is a consortium consisting of Innisfree PFI Funds (40.1% shareholding), Laing Investments (40.1%) and Amey Ventures (19.9%).
-HOK was selected as architecture and interior design consultant, Alan Baxter as structural engineers and WSP as mechanical & electrical engineers.
+The contract winner, Modus, was a consortium consisting of Innisfree PFI Funds (40.1% shareholding), Laing Investments (40.1%) and Amey Ventures (19.9%).
+American firm HOK was selected as architecture and interior design consultant, Alan Baxter as structural engineers and WSP as mechanical & electrical engineers.
 Kværner Construction were the main construction contractor; however, in August 2000 Kværner was bought over by Swedish multinational Skanska.

 Construction

 The decant of staff to other buildings was completed in August 2001.
-In September of that year a ceremony took place to mark the commencement of works when Skanska Construction’s CEO Keith Clarke and Chief of Defence Staff Admiral Sir Michael Boyce assisted Secretary of State for Defence Geoff Hoon to demolish a wall of his old office.

-The redevelopment saw the existing cellular room layout changed into an open-plan office layout to improve collaboration between staff and the working environment.
+In September of that year a ceremony took place to mark the commencement of works when Skanska's CEO Keith Clarke and Chief of Defence Staff Admiral Sir Michael Boyce assisted Secretary of State for Defence Geoff Hoon to demolish a wall of his old office.The redevelopment saw the existing cellular room layout changed into an open-plan office layout to improve collaboration between staff and the working environment.
 All mechanical and electrical services were upgraded along with IT networks.
-New communal spaces were created including a library, restaurant, coffee shop, business & press suite and crèche.
+New communal spaces were created including a library, restaurant, coffee shop, business & press suite and nursery.
 The internal courtyards were enclosed to create three new atria within the building.
 Security and anti-terrorism measures were integrated into the building, with the MOD changing such requirements after the 9/11 terrorist attacks.
 Original historic features of the building were protected and restored during the redevelopment, such as the replacement of oak doors and terrazzo marble floor of the Pillared Hall.
 All 2,494 metal windows in the building were refurbished and repaired.

-The capacity of the building was increased by the redevelopment from 2,800 to 3,300 staff.
+The capacity of the building was increased from 2,800 to 3,300 staff.
 This allowed the MOD to dispose of five buildings in central London, these being Northumberland House, the Metropole Building, Great Scotland Yard, St. Giles Court and St Christopher House.

 The building was handed back to the MOD in July 2004 and re-occupation by 3,150 staff was completed in September 2004, two months ahead of schedule.